 🍓🍷 STRAWBERRY RHUBARB WINE — Oh My!…

-Did You Know That Not All Wines Come from Grapes?
+You Do Know That Not All Wines Come from Grapes, Right?

 July 19th marks Strawberry Rhubarb Wine Day, a quirky modern food holiday that invites us to raise a glass to the wide and delicious world of fruit wines — wines made from fermented berries, tree fruit, or even kitchen garden crops like rhubarb.